junaidaziz/codemind/docs/CHAT_TOOLS_GUIDE.md

 # Chat Tools Guide

-CodeMind's AI chat now includes powerful tools for project management!
-The AI can interact with GitHub, Jira, and Trello directly from chat.
+CodeMind's AI chat now includes powerful tools for project management and automation!
+The AI can interact with GitHub, manage PRs, auto-fix bugs, generate code, and run tests - all from chat.

-## 🚀 Available Tools
+## 🚀 Available Tools (11 Total)

+### GitHub Issue Management (3 tools)

-### 1. **Create GitHub Issues**
+#### 1. **Create GitHub Issues**
 Ask the AI to create issues directly on your GitHub repository.

 **Examples:**